Publicado en

 2. Digitize technical documentation and certifications in a structured way, not just as attachments.

-3. Define a clear and complete attribute structure that contemplates the requirements of the future DPP.
+3. Define a clear and complete attribute structure that addresses the requirements of the future DPP.

 4. Adopt a PIM system If you don't have one or adapt the existing one to ensure that it can meet these needs.

-5. Train the team so you know how to maintain and enrich product data in a continuous and organized way.
+5. Train the team so they know how to maintain and enrich product data continuously and in an organized way.

 Grúa torre artesanal de metal y madera reciclada elevando losa de hormigón con código QR-DPP; refleja trazabilidad de materiales, reutilización y construcción sostenible en un entorno natural al atardecer.